About Us

 The Triad Movement is an independent company founded by a couple of friends with a savvy for balancing life, business and getting barreled!
 Founded by Joey Vieira and Nelz Vellocido, they collectively bring over 60 years of bodyboarding experience to the program.

 Both Joey and Nelz competed for many years on the PSAA National Tour as well as select International Events.
-Nelz also went on to several campaigns on Global Organization of Bodyboarders World Tour, a grueling travel schedule of up to 8 countries a year!
+Nelz went on to several campaigns on Global Organization of Bodyboarders World Tour, a grueling travel schedule of up to 8 countries a year!
 Collectively, they created friendships and networks throughout the bodyboarding world that still exist to this day.